 The Labour Party has always been about people.
-It was formed to give ordinary people a voice and has sought power in order to improve their lives.
-The fruits of this work have changed Britain for the better, through the most progressive governments in our country’s history.
+It was formed to give working people a voice and has sought power in order to improve their lives.
+Labour has changed Britain for the better, through the most progressive governments in our country’s history.

 Ours is a proud history, with achievements – from the NHS to the minimum wage– that have made a lasting difference to the lives of people across our country.